-I went from being terrified of yeast, to getting my feet wet with the Cheese Zombies, to completely obsessed with pizza dough.
+I went from being terrified of yeast, to getting my feet wet with these Cheese Zombies and making homemade sandwich bread, to being completely obsessed with this pizza dough recipe.

 I don’t think, however, he knew how much pizza he was about to eat from now until eternity.
 Or until I get fixated on something else.

-- It’s so incredibly easy to make – it doesn’t require any special equipment or dough hook, and there’s barely any kneading.
-You just need a couple bowls and patience while it rises!
+- It’s so incredibly easy to make – it only rises once and there’s barely any kneading.

 - You can make this pizza dough ahead of time.
 Keep it in the fridge for a couple days or pop it in the freezer for a couple months.